gravito-framework/gravito/docs/en/api/atlas/relations.md

 # Relations

-> Relation queries in Orbit DB are backed by Drizzle relations and `db.raw.query.*`.
+> Relation queries in Atlas are backed by Drizzle relations and `db.raw.query.*`.

 ## Drizzle Relations (Required for `find*With`)